What is covered in a Standard Home Inspection?

 All appliances, materials, HVAC units, components, etc. have a service life.
 The only thing that truly lasts is the dirt upon which the home is sitting.
 Here is a helpful link to a guide that will help you learn what you might expect in the future.
 Life Expectancy Chart.

 How long does a typical Home Inspection last?

 Typical inspections last between 2 – 6 hours depending on the age, condition, the size of the home and the services being performed.
-An Inquest Comprehensive +Plus inspection may take up to 6 hours, depending on the square footage of the home.
+An Inquest Comprehensive +Plus inspection for a 4,000 square foot home may take up to 6 hours, depending on the square footage of the home.